TrainWeb.org Facebook Page

 Area: T6:

-The race track was caught off guard by the WB&A's closure during August 1935.
+The race track was caught off guard by WB&A's closure during August 1935.
 The Boston Iron & Metal Company had purchased WB&A leftovers and quickly begun dismantling the steel rails and bridges for scrap.
-With the racing season scheduled to begin in November, track owners managed to convince the B&O to help.
-The solution including covincing the scrappers to delay their efforts, lowering the floor of the ex-WB&A Westport Tunnel, and adding clearance under low bridges so B&O equipment would fit.
-Then the newly-formed Baltimore & Annapolis leased B&O equipment and ran trains to Bowie... for just two weeks.
+With the racing season scheduled to begin in November, track owners managed to convince B&O to help.
+The solution included convincing the scrappers to delay their efforts, lowering the floor of the ex-WB&A Westport Tunnel and adding clearance under low bridges so B&O equipment would fit.
+Then, the newly-formed Baltimore & Annapolis leased B&O equipment and ran trains to Bowie... for just two weeks.

-A longer-term solution began to take form during 1936 when PRR assumed service by switching trains at Odenton, Maryland from the main onto the almost parallel ex-WB&A track for a 6-mile trip to the race track.
+A longer-term solution took form during 1936 when PRR assumed service by switching trains at Odenton, Maryland from the PRR main onto the almost-parallel, ex-WB&A track for a 6-mile trip to the race track.
 PRR deemed that length of parallel track too expensive to acquire and maintain, hence rushed into service the shorter connection this tour page follows.

 Footings